-As Fig. 11 suggests the majority of violations are correlated with the aircraft operated by the largest carriers based at Dublin Airport.
+As Fig. 11 suggests the majority of violations are correlated with the aircraft operated by the largest carriers based at Dublin Airport, and when viewed in conjunction with Figs. 8-10 the prevalence of track keeping anomalies for the first wave of departures is readily apparent.